 That’s just by doing those two things.

 I don’t know why I wanted to say this, but apparently I did.
 Detractors would be correct in calling these comments broken and incomplete; they are such.
-Still, this is where the stream led; it is unfortunate that I don’t have time to follow it further.
+Still, this is where the stream led, and I’m satisfied not to follow it further.
 I’d be interested in hearing what you think.

 Warm thoughts from here.